 An infographic that illustrates the patient perspective of AI in healthcare

-Patients are most comfortable with AI when used for scheduling or appointment reminders (79%) - administrative use cases that closely mirror the capabilities of patient engagement software used in many modern practices Others (29%) agreed that AI makes healthcare more efficient, but they still prefer human decision-making.
+Patients are most comfortable with AI when used for scheduling or appointment reminders (79%).
+Others (29%) agreed that AI makes healthcare more efficient, but they still prefer human decision-making.

 Some patients expressed discomfort, with 1 in 5 Gen Zers saying they don't trust AI use in healthcare.
-While 22% of patients felt uneasy about AI being used, only 9% discussed it with their provider, and just 1% left their provider because of it.
-There's clearly a need for better communication and transparency around AI use between many patients and providers.
+While 22% of patients felt uneasy about AI use in healthcare, only 9% discussed it with their provider, and just 1% left their provider because of it.
+Still, there's clearly a need for better communication and transparency around AI use between many patients and providers.

 An infographic showing patients wanting providers to be transparent with AI use